Ontario Traffic Manual Pedestrian Crossovers Guide

 PXO – Level 1: Type A

-What they are: Level 1 Type A pedestrian crossovers include the use of regulatory signs, flashing circular amber LED beacons, internally illuminated signs and “X” pavement markings.
-The circular LEDs and internally illuminated signs are mounted overhead on span wire.
+What they are: Level 1 Type A pedestrian crossovers include the use of regulatory signs, flashing circular amber LED beacons, internally illuminated signs, and “X” pavement markings.
+The circular LEDs and internally illuminated signs are mounted overhead on a span wire.
 Two circular LEDs are required to face each direction of traffic.

 Where to use them: Midblock and at uncontrolled intersections.

-Suitable Carmanah solutions: R820 series beacons
+Suitable Carmanah solutions: R920-MX R820 series

 PXO – Level 2: Type B